L-Arginine is a semi-essential amino acid which is a precursor to nitric oxide, meaning that the body converts L-Arginine into Nitric Oxide gas.

 Cardio Cocktail is the world's leading liquid L-Arginine supplement.
 Being a liquid makes the L-Arginine readily available to your body, the second it hits your lips.

-Drinking an ounce or two of Cardio Cocktail everyday gives your body plenty of Arginine to convert into NO. Combine that with all the other essential nutrients and your understand why Cardio Cocktail is in such demand.
+Drinking an ounce or two of Cardio Cocktail everyday gives your body plenty of Arginine to convert into NO. Combine that with all the other essential nutrients and you can understand why Cardio Cocktail is in such demand.

 If you only take one nutritional product, make it Cardio Cocktail!